 Renew your commitment to one another.
 This means ending any bad habits that led to a lack of trust in the relationship, such as gambling problems, secret addictions, or an emotional or physical affair.
 You must recommit yourself to your partner and be honest with them.

-Building the relationship back up is another essential step in renewing trust.
+Building your marriage back up is another essential step in renewing trust.
 Seek marriage counseling, learn to listen to one another, and learn to forgive and move forward.
 Your children will benefit when you and your spouse trust in one another.

 Physical Distance Between Spouses